 Amazon Prime membership lets you hear Prime music through your Amazon Echo for free, but the selection of music is limited.

 Amazon Music Unlimited plan for the Echo is $3.99 a month (with a 30-day free trial).
 This plan only works on the Echo (so you can't access it on other devices like laptop or phone).
-You would manage this subscription directly on your Amazon account, not through askMyClass, but we can show you how to set this up.
+You would manage this subscription directly on your Amazon account, not through AskMyClass.

-Amazon Freetime Unlimited is $5.99 a month with Prime membership, with Audible books for kids and songs for kids.
-It apparently comes with “manners” mode and parental controls.
-We’ll try it out on release.
+Amazon Freetime Unlimited is $2.99 a month with Prime membership, with Audible books for kids and songs for kids.
+It comes with parental controls.

 You can stream Pandora, Spotify, and radio (Tunein, iHeartRadio) through the Echo

-in the Alexa app or at alexa.amazon.com, tap the menu icon on the top left corner and then tap "Music, Video, & Books".
+in the Alexa app or at alexa.amazon.com, tap the menu icon on the top left corner > scroll to Music

 The free version of Pandora is good but it will have advertisements.
 However, you can play today’s hits, study music, relaxing instrumentals, Greg and Steve, and so on.